vapor-ware/sandbox-plugin/README.md

 or extended for your own use.
 In particular this is useful for re-creating use cases or bugs where it might not be as easy to do with a plugin hooked up to live hardware.

+See the [SDK documentation](https://synse.readthedocs.io/en/latest/sdk/intro/) for more details on plugins and the Synse platform.

 ## Using
 This repo defines a valid plugin with devices, but it is bare-bones.
 If you wish to use it, fork it and update it to your needs.